DavidHellwig/The-Dragon-Arm-Emulator/README.md

 # ArmEmulator
-This repo is for our CS4488 Capstone Project, and Simplified ARM styled assembly Emulator Geared towards educational purposes.
+This repo is for our CS4488 Capstone Project, and Simplified ARM style assembly Emulator Geared towards educational purposes.

-In order to run this program, it is recommended that you clone this repo and use the "gradle run" command.

 ## Memebers
 Traae Bloxham - System Architecture Implementation